cybersemics/em/README.md

 yarn start
 ```

-## Testing

-There are two testing scripts:

-- `yarn test` - Unit tests covering Redux actions, reducers, util, components with react-testing-library on JSDOM.
-- `yarn test:puppeteer` - Puppeteer tests will test realistic user behavior against a headless Chrome instance.
-Requires Docker for platform-independent execution.

-### Windows

-You will need the bash cli in your system to run the Puppeteer tests on Windows.

-There are two ways to run bash on Windows:

-- Windows Subsystem for Linux (WSL)
-  1. Install Ubuntu in your Windows Linux Subsystem.
-(Search on google for installation guide.)
-  2. Run Ubuntu and you will have bash available by default.
-  3. `yarn` and `yarn start` as above.
-- Git Bash
-  1. Install git with bash cli in windows.
-  2. Open the code repository in bash cli.
-  3. `yarn` and `yarn start` as above.

 ## Native App Development

 **em** is a highly optimized PWA that runs on native platforms using [Capacitor](https://capacitorjs.com/).
 To get started, run `yarn cap:ios` or `yarn cap:android`.